 Report cards will be given to the students the week following each nine-week grading period.
+Final report cards may be picked up at the high school beginning the first week of June.
 The report cards contain an academic grade and an attendance summary.
 Please check each area carefully to determine progress.

-A: 90 - 100 B: 80 - 89 C: 70 - 79 D: 60 - 69 F: 59 or Below NC - No Credit (Attendance Non-Compliance)
+A: 90 - 100

+B: 80 - 89

+F: 59 or Below

+NC - No Credit (Attendance Non-Compliance)

-Pre AP & AP Courses will be weighted on a 5.0 scale.
+Pre AP, AP and Concurrent Courses will be weighted on a 5.0 scale.
 Mid-term and semester finals will not count for more than twenty percent (20%) of a student's grade.